DelazJ/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

      authcfg="" referer=""/>
   </qgsXYZTilesConnections>

+All the above actions are also available from the context of the :guilabel:`XYZ Tiles` entry in the :guilabel:`Browser` panel.

-Once a connection to a XYZ tile service is set, right-click over the entry to:
+Once a connection to a XYZ tile service is set, right-click over the entry in the to:

 * :guilabel:`Edit...` the XYZ connection settings
 * :guilabel:`Delete` the connection